albertnis/albert.nz/content/blog/vite-plugin-gpx/index.md

 ---
-title: Importing GPX files as rich maps with Vite plugins and SvelteKit
+title: Building a Vite GPX plugin to enable rich maps with one import
 date: 2023-05-23T08:39:00+1200
 description: I developed a custom Vite plugin to import GPX files for interactive maps and more
 accent: rgb(90, 85, 255)